tendermint/tendermint/UPGRADING.md

 The format of all tendermint on-disk database keys changes in 0.35.
 Upgrading nodes must either re-sync all data or run a migration script provided in this release.

 The script located in `github.com/tendermint/tendermint/scripts/keymigrate/migrate.go` provides the function `Migrate(context.Context, db.DB)` which you can operationalize as makes sense for your deployment.

 For ease of use the `tendermint` command includes a CLI version of the migration script, which you can invoke, as in:

 	tendermint key-migrate

-This reads the configuration file as normal and allows the `--db-backend` and `--db-dir` flags to change database operations as needed.
+This reads the configuration file as normal and allows the `--db-backend` and `--db-dir` flags to override the database location as needed.

-The migration operation is idempotent and can be run more than once, if needed.
+The migration operation is intended to be idempotent, and should be safe to rerun on the same database multiple times.
+As a safety measure, however, we recommend that operators test out the migration on a copy of the database first, if it is practical to do so, before applying it to the production data.

 ### CLI Changes